A fundamental but indispensable skill that throws off many Scribers is learning to associate library entries to their report and report templates.

 Great!
-Now, the entries of that library category are available to that section using “View Common”.
-But, only for one report.
+Now, the entries of that library category are available to that section using “View Common”, AND these entries will appear in the library if they weren’t there already.
+But, only for the one report you have open.
 If that’s all you want, you can stop here.

 But this is supposed to be about templates.
 To complete the template association, click “Save Template” in the left menu bar to update the template.

 That’s it!
 When you make a new report using the template, the library categories and their entries will remain connected to the section to which you added them.

 What if the library entry isn’t an entry at all yet, just a section comment/observation?
 You can very quickly make that observation a library entry by using the “Add to library” option from the “More” dropdown menu.
 This menu is signified by the ellipses in the top right.

 What was that I said earlier?
 Every entry has a category?
 Yep, and just as soon as you’ve completed the above, your new entry will have a category matching the section name, and that category will already be associated to the section.
 Nice.
 You’ll still have to use “Save Template” to get the report’s template to pick up the changes though.

 However, not every entry belonging to a library category associated with a section will appear when opening “View Common”.
 “Common” is in there for a reason, after all.
 You’ll actually only see the most commonly used entries here (as determined by the software), so if there are already many associated, you may not see the one you’re after.